 Reflective - such as working out mathematical equations

-An important aspect of determining human behaviour is to acknowledge and accept human flaws, such as limited attention span.
-Consequently, UX designers must take into account the insights of human behaviour in order to find the best design solutions that can effectively communicate the intended narrative.
-A broad guideline to successful UX design would therefore be about aiming for a reduced complexity interface and content, neither of which should be too taxing from users’ point of view.
-In the UI context in order to facilitate intuitive behaviour or automatic non-reflective behaviour a UX designer should consider, amongst many other things:
+An important aspect of determining human behaviour is acknowledging and accepting human flaws, such as limited attention span.
+Consequently, UX designers must consider the insights of human behaviour to find the best design solutions that can effectively communicate the intended narrative.
+Therefore, a broad guideline to successful UX design would be about aiming for a reduced complexity interface and content, neither of which should be too taxing from users’ point of view.
+In the UI context, to facilitate intuitive behaviour or automatic non-reflective behaviour, a UX designer should consider, amongst many other things:

 REPLACING WORDS WITH VISUAL SYMBOLS.
 REPHRASING TECHNICAL JARGON INTO COMPREHENSIBLE LANGUAGE

-This would suggest that when designing for UX it is wise to consider human instincts.
-Our pack mentality for instance would be one of them.
+This would suggest that when designing for UX, it is wise to consider human instincts.
+Our pack mentality, for instance, would be one of them.
 It is one of our strongest and most rudimentary instincts.
 Our need to conform means that we instinctively mirror the behaviour of those around us, as we tend to do what we see other people do.
-This instinct is so profound that it can cancel out our own good intentions, or what we believe to be a right thing to do, such as an antisocial habit of littering, or other forms of human behaviour.
+This instinct is so profound that it can cancel out our own good intentions or what we believe to be the right thing to do, such as an antisocial habit of littering or other forms of human behaviour.

-Above images illustrate a good example of how Sille Krukow’s design addresses beach-littering issue.
-Instead of giving authoritative orders such as “NO LITTERING” or moralising on how littering is irresponsible and selfish, she instead gives positive instructions using primary colour coding and clear graphics with easy to see and maintain recycling points.
+The above images illustrate a good example of how Sille Krukow’s design addresses the beach-littering issue.
+Instead of giving authoritative orders such as “NO LITTERING” or moralising how littering is irresponsible and selfish, she instead gives positive instructions using primary colour coding and clear graphics with easy to see and maintain recycling points.